-Open a Jira issue and, from the Gtmhub OKRs panel, link it to a Gtmhub objective.
+Open a Jira issue and, from the Gtmhub OKRs panel, link it to a Gtmhub Objective or KR.

-You can narrow down the list of objectives easily by searching for the objective's title, owner or description.
+You can narrow down the list of OKRs easily by searching for the Objective or KR title, owner or description.

 Afterwards, you are able to:

-Follow the Gtmhub objective progress from within your Jira Cloud application
+Follow the Gtmhub OKR progress from within your Jira Cloud application

 Follow the Jira issues progress from within your Gtmhub account.